Choosing the right formula milk

 The complexity of the formula milk market can be confusing for parents.
 This complexity contrasts strongly with the simplicity of government advice, which is:

-- Exclusively breastfeed for six months, if that isn’t possible use infant formula
+- Exclusively feed with breast milk for six months, if that isn’t possible use infant formula

 - Infant formula, follow-on formula or growing-up milk is not needed after 12 months when whole cow’s milk can be used.